gombosc/WebDevelopment2023/README.md

 - finished watching deployment section, need to do the actual work, waiting on registration from Github for free access
 - went back to look over code, another Json.parse error when inserting image, no clue from where it's coming tho (trying to debugg)
 - fixed the route bug, need to fix the lasting image bug too

+<strong> Day 18 </strong>
+> Fixed the Json.parse error (db not declared), apparently I didn't added it to the parameters
+> Solved image bug appearing after sign out, changed the state to empty for Image and Recognition Box in the onChangeRoute function, after isSignedIn becomes false
+> Added Sign In and Register navigation options in the top row depending on which page the user is (ex: main app only displays Sign Out, signIn page displays only register above and Register displays Sign In)
+> added a route as a prop to the navigation component in order to check which page user is on and to display the right nav option
+> fixed input image size by creating a image-container class in CSS, ChatGPT helped
+> to do left: modify app logo, take another look at the design, fix background not covering full screen after image insertion
+> final part: deployment on Heroku or Digital Ocean, AWS would be good practice for the real industry work tho"